-But, exterior painting is a bit more labor intensive than interior painting.
+However, exterior painting is a bit more labor-intensive than interior painting.
 There is more prep work to ensure your exterior paint is weatherproof and durable.
 This translates into higher costs when compared to interior painting, but it's worth it.

 Cost of Exterior Painting Per Square Foot

 Why the wide range?
-Not all exteriors are created equal—it costs more to paint certain sidings or certain homes, the cost of labor can vary depending on your area, and living in a HCOL area means your project will simply cost more overall.
-But, let's break it down even more than that.
+Not all exteriors are created equal—it costs more to paint certain sidings or certain homes, the cost of labor can vary depending on your area, and living in an HCOL area means your project will simply cost more overall.
+But let's break it down even more than that.

 Cost of Painting Different Siding

-Rougher, more irregular exterior siding like brick or stucco will cost more to paint than smoother surfaces like vinyl or concrete.
-Repainting stucco can cost $1-$5 a square foot, while concrete may only set you back .50-$1.50 a square foot.
+Rougher, more irregular exterior siding like brick or stucco will cost more to paint than smoother surfaces like vinyl or wood.
+Repainting stucco can cost about $1.50–$3.50 a square foot, while it costs about $1–$2 less per square foot to paint wooden exteriors.
 The reason for the disparity is often found in the cost of labor—it takes more work to get paint on an irregular surface than it does to get paint on a smoother one.

-But all this hard work happens for a reason.
-According to HomeServe, "We can't stress enough how important the paint job is for your home—it's going to be one of the first things people notice when they see your home, and you want to make a good first impression."
+However, all this hard work happens for a reason.
+After all, first impressions mean a lot, and the paint job on your house is definitely one of the first things people will notice when they look at your home.

-Is DIY-ing the entire exterior painting job is a bit too labor intensive for you, but you're still hoping to save some money?
+Is DIY-ing the entire exterior painting job a bit too labor-intensive for you, but you're still hoping to save some money?
 Consider doing some of the prep work yourself to save on labor, like patching holes, removing hardware, and cleaning your existing siding.

 Cost of Labor